cfe-lab/Kive/INSTALL.md

 safely.
 Kive errors will get written to standard error, which is handled by Apache's [`ErrorLog` configuration] in `/etc/httpd/conf/httpd.conf`.
-That can be configured to use [piped logs], and piped through the [`rotate logs` program].
+That can be configured to use [piped logs], and piped through the [`rotatelogs` program].
 You should probably also configure the access log to roll over.
 It uses the `CustomLog` entry.

 See the Vagrant scripts for some examples of how to configure Kive.